 Still, I think most often people over-water their aloe vera.
 Allow the soil in the pot to dry out between waterings.
 In winter you could easily go two weeks between waterings, or give it less.
 Your aloe vera plant is able to take moisture out of the air, so it will love a humid kitchen or bathroom.

-I have never used fertizliers for my aloe vera.
+I have rarely used fertizliers for my aloe vera.
 I think I read somewhere that they don't care for it, and since I was busy and could not afford a lot of extras, I just didn't bother.
 (Except when I was propagating - I have mixed in a pinch of plant food that had come as a gift).

 Another helpful thing.
 My Dad used to say that the type of furnace you have in the house can make a difference.
 I now agree that it does affect plant care.
 My parents had a water boiler furnace with water running along copper pipes to the radiators throughout the house, and the heated water in those pipes kept the temperature at a fairly even level throughout the house.
 If you have a forced air furnace, the registers have these intermittent whoshes of hot air.
 (I've had two other potted floral plants die because of that lately).
 Aloe vera can tolerate more abuse than most plants, but if you want them to thrive keep them from irregular drafts.
 Move them across the room if need be.
 They will be fine even if not in direct sunlight.